Ben Elliott

 Recent advisory work and ongoing litigation includes:

-- Advising on VAT Grouping and challenging HMRC’s refusal to permit of retrospective grouping.
+- Advising on VAT Grouping and challenging HMRC’s refusal to permit retrospective grouping.

 - Advising on the land transaction tax treatment of student accommodation.